Camille Saunders

 About

 Because each person is unique, I believe therapy is most effective when the approach is adapted to meet the needs of each individual.
-For me, therapy is a combination of identifying and removing obstacles that are preventing healing while simultaneously providing support to help you move towards health.
+My approach is a combination of identifying and removing obstacles that are preventing healing while simultaneously providing support to help you move towards health.
 In sessions, this could involve exploring your past to understand how it impacts you today as well as gaining awareness, insight, and practical skills to help you move forward.
-Overall, my hope is that you would leave each one feeling seen, heard, and understood.

 I would love the opportunity to learn more about you and your reasons for seeking therapy to see if I’m the right fit for you.
 I hope to hear from you!

 Because each person is unique, I believe therapy is most effective when the approach is adapted to meet the needs of each individual.
-For me, therapy is a combination of identifying and removing obstacles that are preventing healing while simultaneously providing support to help you move towards health.
+My approach is a combination of identifying and removing obstacles that are preventing healing while simultaneously providing support to help you move towards health.
 In sessions, this could involve exploring your past to understand how it impacts you today as well as gaining awareness, insight, and practical skills to help you move forward.
-Overall, my hope is that you would leave each one feeling seen, heard, and understood.

 I would love the opportunity to learn more about you and your reasons for seeking therapy to see if I’m the right fit for you.
 I hope to hear from you!